-I was lucky enough to have travelled to Laos in 1989; about 6 months after the country had opened to “falangs” (foreigners).
-And as one of only the 3rd lot of Australians to go through at the time, the stark changes in Laos today forced me to put pen to paper, or should that be fingers to keyboard and write this post.
+About six months after Laos opened to “falangs” (foreigners) and as only the third lot of Australians to go through suring1989, the stark changes in Laos in October 2014 forced me to put pen to paper and write this post.
+Or, should that be fingers to keyboard?

 Landing in Laos

 At Thailand’s Nong Khai border, we were allowed to cross the Mekong River in a small local timber boat to Vientiane.